canjiali/PARADE/README.md

 ndcg_cut_20             all     0.5399
 ```
 That's good!
-The above steps can be done all at once by running `scripts/run.reranking.sh`.
+The above steps can also be done all at once by running `scripts/run.reranking.sh`.

 ### 3. Significance Test
 To do a significance test, just configurate the `trec_eval` path in the `evaluation.py` file.